GDSC-SWU/2024-Plantry-SolutionChallenge/README.md

 #### 2. Set your Environment variables

-Use this as a reference to set environment variables.
+Use this as a reference to set environment variables

 [https://developer.android.com/tools/variables](https://developer.android.com/tools/variables)